Saliha Mahmood-Ahmed: Early life

-Mahmood-Ahmed was born and raised in Ickenham, Middlesex.
+Mahmood-Ahmed was born in Mansfield, Notts and raised in Ickenham, Middlesex.
+She is of Kashmiri descent.

 Career

-She was educated at Beaconsfield High School for girls (Grammar School for girls) and studied Medicine at Kings College graduating in 2012.
+She was educated at Beaconsfield High School (Grammar School) for girls and studied Medicine at Kings College graduating in 2012.
+She was awarded a Merit in Clinical Medicine and Special Study as part of her degree and awarded the Associate of Kings College Prize.
 She began her career in medicine as a junior doctor working for the NHS at St Mary's Hospital specialising in gastroenterology.
-She has subsequently worked at Hillingdon Hospital and Watford General Hospital.
+She has subsequently worked at Hillingdon Hospital, Watford General Hospital, Northwick Park Hospital and charing Cross Hospital.
+Saliha has worked a Specialist Registrar in Gastroenterology since 2017 in North West London Deanery and is working toward becoming a Consultant in this speciality.
+She has completed a Masters in Clinical Obesity and Nutrition at UCL for which she was awarded the prestigious 'Deans List' prize.

 She began cooking at the age of 12 and was heavily influenced by the Kashmiri style of cooking of her maternal grandmother and mother.